fpc/FPCSource/packages/fcl-web/examples/fptemplate/README.txt

 4. /fileupload/*.*
-Demonstrates uploading file(s) to a web server with the help of a CGI/FCGI program or Apache module by using so called "multipart" html forms.
+Demonstrates uploading file(s) to a web server with the help of a CGI/FCGI program or Apache module by using so called "multipart" HTML forms.
 See README.txt

 5. /sessions/*.*